Roberts hopes he’s done enough to keep his place... but he knows the goals must come

 Jordan Roberts hopes he has done enough to earn an extended stay in the Ipswich Town side but the former Crawley man knows the Blues’ strikers need to find their shooting boots as they bid to stay in the Championship.

-Having played at total of just 23 minutes during two substitute appearances prior to Saturday’s 1-1 draw with Preston, Roberts was a surprise choice for the central striking role as Paul Lambert named his first Ipswich Town side.
+Having played a total of just 23 minutes during two substitute appearances prior to Saturday’s 1-1 draw with Preston, Roberts was a surprise choice for the central striking role as Paul Lambert named his first Ipswich Town side.

 He performed well on what was his full Championship debut, with his ability in the air a particular highlight while he also won the Ipswich penalty converted by Freddie Sears.